 Mammography screening remains the best available method to detect breast cancer early.
-The Health Department provides mobile mammography screenings in partnership with Rex Mobile Mammography screenings will be held on October 15, and November 12, 2014 .
+When breast cancer is found early, chances of survival are higher!
+The Health Department provides mobile mammography screenings in partnership with Rex Mobile Mammography.
+Screenings will be held on Wednesday, September 21, 2016.
 Pre-registration is required.
-See the Downloads Box below for an application or call 910-814-6197 for more information.
+For an application see the Downloads Box or call 910-814-6197 or 910-893-7550.

 Become a fan of Harnett County Health Department by visiting our Facebook Page.
 We update our page with upcoming events and programs, photos, health news and more.
 This is also a great way to interact with us.
 Click on the title to visit our page.